-Lisa was also thrilled to have an eight-word story displayed on billboards across Southern Queensland in November 2017, after winning a Queensland Writers’ Centre competition.
+Lisa was also thrilled to have an eight-word story displayed on billboards across Southern Queensland in November 2017 as part of their 8-Word Story Competition.

-Lisa lives on the Central Coast of NSW with her husband and two sons.
-She works part-time as an anaesthetist and pursues her dream of carving out a career as a novelist with every spare moment.
-She may well be the only active member of the Australian Society of Authors and the Australian Society of Anaesthetists, two organisations which unfortunately share the same acronym, resulting in a confusing inbox.
+She lives on the Central Coast of NSW with her husband and two sons.
+Lisa works part-time as an anaesthetist.
+She is an active member of the Australian Society of Authors and the Australian Society of Anaesthetists, two organisations which unfortunately share the same acronym, resulting in a confusing inbox.

 She has a passion for books, loves food in an obsessive, food-snob sort of way and has a cookbook collection which rivals the one in the MasterChef mansion.